SaxionMechatronics/smart_diffbot/README.md

 ros2 launch smart_diffbot_bringup main.launch.py
 ```

+Although there is no actual hardware of the SMART diffbot, a dummy hardware interface has also been included in this package to demonstrate how a similar package could be set up for an actual robot with simple switching between simulation and hardware control.
+It would be a matter of setting a `sim` argument to `false` for the main robot launch file.

-Using `use_namespace:=true` namespacing is activated.
+Using `use_namespace:=true`, namespacing is activated.
 The namespace is equal to the robot name, which can be altered by adding a `robot_name` argument.
 The camera can be disabled by adding the `camera:=false` argument.
 Currently, the simulation only supports a maximum of one robot with a camera in the same world.
 In case of multiple robots in one simulation, make sure to disable the camera on the others.
 Furthermore, spawn positions and robot colors can be altered using arguments to this launch file.
 See the multi_robot_example launch file as an example.

 # Development use - seperation of control, localization and navigation
 For development purposes it is convenient to (instead of using the main launch file) spawn the robot and launch its control, localization and navigation software in seperate terminals.
 In the main launch file, these are all combined.
 This way, if you are developing one of the components, you only have to restart that component after a change in software instead of restarting the whole simulation.